 Create a Positioning Statement

-- The key value and benefits the company provides
+- The value and benefit you deliver

 Follow a Structure